 WHEREAS the Energy and Water Agency is an agency of the government of Malta, established by law, responsible for the design, development, monitoring, reviewing, updating and cohesive coordination of policy in the areas of water conservation and energy, the drafting of relative legislative proposals and the design, development and management of a sustained knowledge, education, information, and communications framework in these policy areas.

-WHEREAS the Portuguese Energy Agency, ADENE – Agência para a Energia, is a private non-profit association, established by Decree-Law no. 223/2000 of 9th September, recognized as a public interest institution, with the mission to develop activities of public interest in the energy sector, including energy efficiency in mobility and water efficiency, in conjunction with other entities with attributions in these areas.
+WHEREAS the Portuguese Energy Agency, ADENE – Agência para a Energia, is a private non-profit association, established by Decree-Law nr.
+223/2000, of 9th September, as amended by Decree-Law nr.
+47/2015, of 9th April, with a public interest status, with the mission to develop public interest activities within the energy policy, including energy efficient mobility and efficient use of water, working closely with economic agents and consumers, and with other entities with similar attributions in these areas.

 CONSIDERING that their common areas of purpose include policies and measures for the energy sector, its interfaces with other sectors and the efficient use of water;